By: Lisa Markovits

 - Creativity, incorporating artistic and playful elements as generators of self-esteem and personal growth; and,

 - A foundation in the community, including participation in our Neighborly Conversations Dialog Circles for building relationships and promoting inclusion.

 Phase 1.
 “Outreach and Pairing of our LANA Hermanas”.

 This phase began with a campaign designed to identify potential participants wishing to work with other women for mutual support and to create microenterprises.
 Two groups of women were defined in parallel: local and migrant women.
 Once identified, our team used basic psychological testing to match compatible candidates as “LANA Hermanas” or “Support Sisters”.

 Phase 2.
 “Exploring the capabilities of our LANA Hermanas”.

-This phase will focus on creating ways for our LANA Hermanas to improve their productive skills through practical courses and workshops so that they may create their own microenterprises and generate income for themselves and their families.
-The “Support Sisters” will help each other learn.
+This phase focused on creating ways for our LANA Hermanas to improve their productive skills through practical courses and workshops so that they could create their own microenterprises and generate income for themselves and their families.
+The “Support Sisters” were expected to help each other to learn new skills.